dougeby/IntuneDocs/InTuneDocs/whats-new/early-edition.md

 New app protection reports have been added for both enrolled devices and devices that have not been enrolled.
 Find out more about how you can [monitor mobile app management policies with Intune here](https://docs.microsoft.com/en-us/intune/deploy-use/monitor-mobile-app-management-policies-with-microsoft-intune).

 ### Android 7.1.1 support for Intune <!--694397-->
-Intune now fully supports Android 7.1.1 for Android devices.
+Intune now fully supports and manages Android 7.1.1.

 ## Notices